sabrinasayed99/Diabetes_Classifier_Project/README.md

 I built a baseline Decision Tree Classifier model, a Logistic Regression model, and a second Decision Tree Classifier.
 I utilized various encoding and scaling techniques including OneHotEncoder, StandardScaler, and LabelEncoder.
 I used hyperparameter tuning techniques like Synthetic Minority Oversampling to address the class imbalance in the dataset.
 I prioritized recall as my main metric upon evaluation.

 ## Results:
 The third model I built, a Decision Tree Classifier, proved to be the best predictor of early readmission patients with a recall score of 91% and precision of 9%.
 ![Model_3_Classifier_Tree_SMOTE](https://github.com/user-attachments/assets/d844bf60-57d2-4f5b-8331-f469f899d251)
 ![Model_3_CFMAT_SMOTE](https://github.com/user-attachments/assets/447c4c5f-b144-40ad-a7c6-290eda2beb2c)

 Through data exploration, there was a great deal of missing data for Hemoglobin A1C and glucose levels.
 These are 2 of the most important indicators of the efficacy of diabetes treatment.
-There was a strong correlation between patients who did not get these measurements taken and those who were readmitted to the hospital within 30 days of discharge.
+There also proved to be a strong correlation between patients who did not get these measurements taken and those who were readmitted to the hospital within 30 days of discharge.

 ![Glucose_Measured_Significance](https://github.com/user-attachments/assets/4410f0d7-372e-4d83-85f1-85f246500eac)
 ![Glucose_Results_Distribution](https://github.com/user-attachments/assets/99858934-4da3-449b-8320-2869364009f6)